-I’ve written a whole article about the benefits of living a plant-based lifestyle as an athlete HERE – so definitely bookmark that page if you’re interested in it – A summary of the benefits is below.
+I’ve written a whole article about the benefits of living a plant-based lifestyle as an athlete which is well worth the read, if you’re interested in trying it out – A summary of the benefits is below.
 A plant-based diet can:

 - make you feel more alert and energized.
 We found that eating processed foods, too much meat, and dairy can affect our energy levels.